Representing call centre workers

-The ASU has significant membership in call centres across Australia.
+The Australian Services Union has significant membership in call centres across Australia.
 We represent members in both in-house call centres in the public and private sectors and contract call centres – that is call centres who are contracted by other organisations to perform call centre work.

-The in-house call centres are in industries like airlines, taxation, electricity, water, TAB’s, charities, lotteries, taxis, local government, and many many more.
+The in-house call centres are in industries like airlines, taxation, electricity, water, TABs, charities, lotteries, taxis, local government, and many more.

 These improvements have included the development of a guide to Occupational Health and Safety and the introduction of the Contract Call Centre Award (contact us on 03 9342 3300 or email@example.com).

-The ASU is concerned that significant unfair employment practices still exist and turnover rates continue to be high.
+We remain concerned that significant unfair employment practices still exist and turnover rates continue to be high.
+Remember that we’re by your side and are ready to help our members 24/7.
 We also want to find out about the good things that are happening in our call centres.

-The results of our survey revealed a number of issues confronting call centre workers but stress in particular has been a significant factor.
-As a result, the ASU has released a Stress-o-meter specifically designed to help call centre workers assess their stress levels and find relevant resources.
+Our report “It’s your call: improving Australian call centres for workers” revealed a number of issues confronting call centre workers, but particularly that stress is a significant factor.
+As a result, the Australian Services Union released a Stress-o-meter specifically designed to help call centre workers assess their stress levels and find relevant resources to help.

 For more information, please have a look at the full Survey Report or the Survey Report Summary.
 Information to assist with workplace stress and other issues can also be found in the “Industry resources” section below.